Actively Recruiting

 - Mental health participants must have a diagnosis or treatment/referral for major depressive disorder, bipolar disorder, or schizophrenia.

-- Participants must be 18 years or older with no upper age limit.
+- Participants must be 18 years of age or older with no upper age limit.

 - Participants must be able to speak English.

-- Dementia participants must have a clinical diagnosis of dementia, mild cognitive impairment, or subjective cognitive impairment, or have been referred to a memory clinic.
+- Dementia participants must be currently alive, have been seen by old age psychiatry, and have a diagnosis or referral related to dementia, mild cognitive impairment, or subjective cognitive impairment.

 - Dementia participants must be willing and able to complete a validated cognitive assessment (MoCA or SLUMS).